guilhermehas/guilhermehas.github.io/agda-posts/IntegerProductNotZero.lagda.md

   = x * y ⟦ nx ∧ ny ⟧⟦ α x y nx ny {nx≡} {ny≡} ⟧ where
 ```

-The hardest part is to prove that the product of x and y are non zero if and only if x and y are non zero.
+The hardest part is to prove that the product of `x` and `y` is non-zero if and only if x and y are non-zero.
-When both are non zero, it is necessary to patten match when they are positive and negative.
+When both are non-zero, it is necessary to patten match when they are positive and negative.
 When one of them is zero, the product is zero by the definition of multiplication.
-It is necessary to do the rewrite when zero is multiplied in the right side.
+It is necessary to do the rewrite when zero is multiplied on the right side.

 ```
   α : ∀ x y nx ny → {NonZero? x ≡ nx} → {NonZero? y ≡ ny}